greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 -   appendoptimized

-    **Note:** You use the `appendoptimized=value` syntax to specify the append-optimized table storage type. `appendoptimized` is a thin alias for the `appendonly` legacy storage option.
+    > **Note** You use the `appendoptimized=value` syntax to specify the append-optimized table storage type. `appendoptimized` is a thin alias for the `appendonly` legacy storage option.
 Greenplum Database stores `appendonly` in the catalog, and displays the same when listing the storage options for append-optimized tables.

 -   blocksize
 -   checksum